adjust/marmalade_sdk/README.md

 ### 8. Add callback parameters

-You can also register a callback URL for that event in your [dashboard] and we will send a GET request to that URL whenever the event gets tracked.
+You can also register a callback URL for that event in your [dashboard][dashboard] and we will send a GET request to that URL whenever the event gets tracked.
 In that case you can also put some key-value-pairs in an object and pass it to the `adjust_TrackEvent` method.
 We will then append these named parameters to your callback URL.